Jerry Lawson video

 The Algebra Project

-• deliberately teaches with multiple modes of learning
+- deliberately teaches through multiple modes of learning

-This is an old video.
+The is an OLD video.
 Be patient viewing it.
 Analyze what students do to learn and like mathematics!

 VIEW